JustFernandezz/MALICIOUS-USB_XIAO-RP2040_/README.md

 We can see the list all of the active sessions using `tmux list-s`.
 To interact with each session, type `tmux attach -t <session name>`, in our case pythonserver1, so it's going to be `tmux attach -t pythonserver1`.

 To opt out of the session without tearing it down, you press `CTR + B + D`, which keeps your program running in a background and you can close the terminal.
-Also if you want to quit the session or tear it down, just press `CTR + C`, then the session ends
+Also if you want to quit the session or tear it down, just press `CTR + C`, then the session ends.

+We will be using netcat to listen for reverse connections from the target, and by default, netcat tears down sessions after one successful connection.
+Also, running netcat as a cronjob does not run in the foreground, so there's no way you can interact with each session, and that's not what we want as a creative attacker.
+We need tmux for that.